codeforamerica/skillshares/git_basics/README.md

 Lastly, I just want to note, while `stash` is a pretty useful command, it's also a little dangerous if you mess up your workflow with it.
 As for day-to-day working heuristics, I'd advocate creating a one-off branch rather than relying on `stash`.

-Remember: branches are completely free and easy to use, so rely on them when working on commits and ideas that might never make it back to the `master` branch.
+**Remember**: branches are completely free and easy to use, so rely on them when working on commits and ideas that might never make it back to the `master` branch.

 Undo